Certification FAQs

 What is the FAC-C Modernization effort?

-- Professional Exam: You will need to receive a passing score on the Contracting Professional certification exam.
+• Professional Exam: You will need to receive a passing score on the Contracting Professional certification exam.
 The professional contracting exam is a closed book, 150-question proctored exam on contracting competencies.
 An optional exam prep course is available to assist student preparation for the exam - CON 3910.
-And, work closely with your supervisor, who will help you secure on-the-job training and experiential opportunities during your first year.
+Work closely with your supervisor, who will help you secure on-the-job training and experiential opportunities during your first year.

 Did the competency model change?